gabe-kai/EarthRing/docs/07-streaming-system.md

   }
 }
 ```

+**Note**: Zones are now embedded within chunk data rather than being sent separately.
+Each chunk in the `chunks` array may contain a `zones` array with zones associated with that chunk.
+The client extracts zones from chunk data and passes them to the zone manager.
+This ensures zones appear/disappear with their associated chunks.

 The client processes these deltas automatically, adding new chunks/zones and removing old ones as the camera moves.